Visualizing the NBA via networks.

 Team Metrics

-Network metrics that aim to quantify aspects of team dynamics and ball movement charateristics.
+Explore network metrics that aim to quantify aspects of team dynamics and ball movement charateristics.